codlark/cls-docs/docs/Elements-and-Properties.md

 Elements are the building blocks of a layout.
 Anything that is seen on a card is an element.
 These are the available types of elements.

  - `text` - This element renders text onto a card.
 The font family and color can be changed, text can be colorized and decorated (eg underlined), and structured with a subset of HTML
- - `image` - This element is used to quickly draw an image.
-Images can be resized.
+ - `image` - This element is used to draw an image.
+Images can be resized while maintaining aspect ratio.
- - `image-box` - This element is used to draw images within a box according to the elements alignment.
-A more thorough comparison of `image` and `image-box` is below
+ - `svg` - This element is used to render an SVG, either a whole document or an item defined by id.
  - shapes - there are multiple elements for drawing basic shapes.
      - `rect` - a rectangle, with or without rounded corners.
      - `circle` and `ellipse` - both names are used for the same element.
 A basic circle or ellipse.